New York Dram Shop Liability Explained

 New York's dram shop laws create specific scenarios where alcohol providers face liability.

-A business becomes legally responsible when it sells alcohol to a visibly intoxicated person or a person who is obviously under the legal drinking age of 21, and that person subsequently causes injury to others.
+A business becomes legally responsible when it sells alcohol to a visibly intoxicated person or a person who is obviously under the legal drinking age of 21, and that person then causes injury to others.
 The law focuses on observable signs of intoxication rather than specific blood alcohol measurements.

 New York applies this liability regardless of whether consumption occurs on-premises (as with bars) or off-premises (as with liquor stores).
 This comprehensive approach addresses the full spectrum of irresponsible alcohol provision.